 Message Semantics

-HTTP Method: PUT Resource: {base}/facilities/{id} Content Type: application/json Response Codes:

-200 – Facility data was revised

-403 – Permission to update the facility is missing

-404 – Facility was not found

-415 – The registry does not support the submitted data encoding/format.

-500 – An execution error occurred updating the facility

-Facility data sources SHALL submit a JSON encoded facility resource as the payload of the HTTP message.
-All data sources SHALL send the content-type header “application/json” which describes the type of data conveyed in the payload.
+HTTP Method: PUT Resource: {base}/facilities/{id} Content Type: application/json Facility data sources MUST submit a JSON encoded facility resource as the payload of the HTTP message.
+All data sources MUST send the content-type header “application/json” which describes the type of data conveyed in the payload.

-Revision operations SHALL be executed against the fully qualified url for the resource which is being updated, and the body of the update request SHALL contain both the url and id elements.
+Revision operations MUST be executed against the fully qualified url for the resource which is being updated, and the body of the update request MUST contain both the url and id elements.

 Examples